 The BID works with D.C. government agencies, developers, architects, community groups, and others to bring the best urban design and planning practices to NoMa as the neighborhood builds out, to encourage sustainability and walkability and to create welcoming, vibrant places.
 We also monitor a wide variety of economic and real estate data; keep tabs on residential, commercial, and retail development in the neighborhood; conduct research; and much more.

-In addition to stationing Ambassadors throughout the neighborhood, the BID coordinates with the Metropolitan Police Department and other agencies and organizations to improve neighborhood safety.
-Every month, the BID office hosts a public safety meeting on the second Tuesday from 2 p.m. to 3 p.m.
+In addition to our Hospitality Ambassadors, who walk throughout the neighborhood, the BID coordinates with the Metropolitan Police Department and other agencies and organizations to improve neighborhood safety.
+Every month, the BID office hosts a public safety meeting on the second Tuesday from 2:00 p.m. to 3:00 p.m.
 For more information, please contact us.